JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 #### `Calc`

-A `Calc` is a `Reactor` whose effect is to set the reactor's `latest` value to the result of its calculation.
+A `Calc` is a `Reactor` whose effect is to set its own `latest` value to the result of its calculation.

 ```javascript
 export function Calc(fn) {